 Some of the links in this article may contain affiliate links.
 When you purchase using these links, part of the proceeds go to Snowshoe Mag at no additional cost.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.

-When looking for new snowshoeing footwear, make sure they are waterproof.
-Wet feet are the last thing you want on an outing and can lead to disaster.
+When looking for new snowshoeing footwear, the first thing is to ensure they are waterproof.
+Because you’re dealing with snow, wet feet are the last thing you want on an outing.
+In fact, damp or cold feet can lead to safety concerns.

 To avoid wet feet, look for waterproof boots containing membranes that keep water out and let sweat escape.
 Typically, nylon and synthetic uppers dry faster than leather.

 If you don’t have any boots or shoes that are waterproof, you can always treat your current shoes with sprays or waxes (like Nikwax’s Fabric and Leather Proof) to make them more water-resistant

 Ensure your shoes have some visible notch or protrusion on the back of the heel where the heel strap of the snowshoe binding can rest so that it does not repeatedly slip off when snowshoeing.
 Boots with rounded heel areas can sometimes cause the binding to slip (depending on the type of binding).

 Additionally, check the lacing on the shoe or boot to ensure it stays tight and keeps your foot secure for the duration of your outing.
 Nothing is more frustrating than having your laces come untied while snowshoeing (we’ve been there).
 Ideally, the lacing should also be doable with gloves.

 Purchase at Amazon